apsteinmetz/wfmu_explorer/README.md

 This site is powered by Shiny by RStudio (https://www.rstudio.com/) and written in the R data science lanugage.

-WFMU is listener supported!
-[PLEDGE HERE!](https://pledge.wfmu.org/donate?step=landing)
+**WFMU is listener supported!
+[PLEDGE HERE!](https://pledge.wfmu.org/donate?step=landing)**

 -- Art Steinmetz (apsteinmetz@yahoo.com)

+## Change log

+*Changes in 0.40: Added song tab to analyze artists and DJs who played a particular song title.

 *Changes in 0.38:Added display of all variants of artist name included in artist token.